CryptoPascal31/pact-util-lib/docs/source/util-random.rst

 An attacker just need to watch the current block, to predict what will be the generated numbers in the next block.

-**DO NOT NOT NOT USE this PRBS generator for cryptographic or lottery purposes**
+**DO NOT NOT NOT USE this PRBS generator for cryptographic or lottery purposes**.

 Several numbers can be generated in the same block or transaction.
 They will be all different, and uncorrelated.